mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What language should I use to write apps?

 Any language you want.
-However, the only language with an official driver right now is Go.
+However, the only language with an official driver right now is Go.  we are planning to release other drivers in the future in conjunction with our community.